justindstein/flappy-bird/README.md

 # flappy-bird

 This project is a 'Flappy Bird' clone written using the Unity game engine.
-This game was built primarily for self-educational purposes - but is supported on Linux/Windows/MacOS and is fully tested on MacOS.
+This game was built primarily for self-educational purposes with guidence from [this tutorial](https://www.youtube.com/watch?v=XtQMytORBmM).

 ### Gameplay Demo